We dog parents want to give our pups the best life possible. One way to do that is to supplement their diets with healthy herbs for dogs.

-Sage is a healthy herb for dogs that helps ease bloating and gas and improves digestion.
+Sage is a healthy dog herb that helps ease bloating and gas and improve digestion.
 Like rosemary, it can help calm anxious dogs and may help improve cognitive function.

 Thyme helps improve digestion, supports gastrointestinal health, and can expel parasites like hookworms.
 It also is good for your dog’s skin and can help improve brain function.
-Just add a teaspoon of either the dried or fresh herb per pound fed to your dog’s food.
+Add a teaspoon of dried or fresh herb per pound fed to your dog’s food.

 This healing herb also helps fight gingivitis and often is used in toothpaste and mouthwash.
 Apply a thyme tincture or strong thyme tea to your dog’s gums with a swab.

 To help ease coughs or bronchial spasms, give your dog a cooled thyme tea up to twice a day.
-Proper dosage is 1/4 teaspoon per 30 pounds of your dog’s body weight.
+The proper dosage is 1/4 teaspoon per 30 pounds of your dog’s body weight.

-A thyme tea rinse also can be used to help eliminate fungal or bacterial skin infections.
+A thyme tea rinse can also help eliminate fungal or bacterial skin infections.

 Turmeric is a powerful antioxidant with anti-inflammatory properties.
 This healthy herb for dogs supports the liver, helps fight cancer, improves brain function, and can reduce arthritis symptoms.
 The recommended dose is 1/4 teaspoon for small togs, 1/2 teaspoon for medium dogs, and 1 teaspoon for large dogs mixed with food.